matthewinrandwick/prose/README.md

    make
 ```

-The make process also downloads some files from remote sources
+The make process also downloads some files from remote sources which are not
-which are not included as part of the source code.
-(I hope to
+included as part of the source code.
+(I hope to get permission from those
-get permission from those sources to include the files directly
-at some point.)
+sources to include the files directly at some point.)

-## Use
+## Using the editor

 Start prose with an (existing) filename to edit: